-Yes, while Mira is one of stars in the constellation of Cetus, the person responsible for this model wisely decided that placing a sea monster on the dial would not be a particularly good idea and used a more graceful creature as a source of their inspiration.
+Yes, while Mira is one of the stars in the constellation of Cetus, the person responsible for this model wisely decided that placing a sea monster on the dial would not be a particularly good idea and used a more graceful creature as a source of their inspiration.

 Right above its, well, tail at 6 o’clock, is placed a retrograde minute counter.

 With its hand the size of a speck of dust, the indicator is not particularly legible, but the legibility doesn’t seem to be the point of this watch.
-It was designed to impress and it does its duty with proud.
+It was designed to impress and it does its duty with pride.

 Case & Movement

-The watch is powered by an unspecified automatic movement, which is placed inside an oversized stainless steel case 43 mm in diameter and is hidden behind a solid case back cover, so there is no way to tell about the origin of the mechanism: it could be the usual ETA 2824 with a complication module, but it also could be something more exclusive from a third-party specialist.
+The Fee Celeste is powered by an unspecified automatic movement, which is placed inside an oversized stainless steel case 43 mm in diameter and is hidden behind a solid case back cover, so there is no way to tell about the origin of the mechanism: it could be the usual ETA 2824 with a complication module, but it also could be something more exclusive from a third-party specialist.

 Its rose gold bezel is set with 80 diamonds totaling at 1 carat, while the horns and the crown are set with four topazes and a solitaire respectively.

 It is nice to note, by the way, that the case is not yet another generic job with some extra decoration.
-As you can see, its lugs are attractively decorated with some semi-(?) precious stones and the way it is alternatively polished and brushed somehow tells me that there was a great deal of love put into making this timekeeper.
+As you can see, its lugs are attractively decorated with some semi-(?) precious stones, and the way it is alternatively polished and brushed somehow tells me that there was a great deal of love put into making this timekeeper.

-Perhaps, my only worry here is that the case may be way too large for an average woman even despite current trend of making oversized timekeepers.
+Perhaps, my only worry here is that the case may be way too large for an average woman even despite the current trend of making oversized timekeepers.